 The VNA’s music therapy program is headed by a board certified music therapist.

-The true definition of music therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.
-It provides physical, emotional and spiritual support and offers a compassionate and non-invasive approach to patients and their families receiving hospice care and support.
+The American Music Therapy Association’s definition of music therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.
+It provides physical, emotional and spiritual support and offers a compassionate and non-invasive approach to patients and their families receiving hospice or home health care.

 It is important to remember that patients do not need to be musically inclined or have any musical training to fully benefit from music therapy.
 The music therapist is trained to facilitate music-based interventions tailored to the individual patient or caregiver.

 Music therapy is an effective intervention that meets the spiritual, physical and emotional needs of patients and their families.
 It uses music to achieve non-musical goals.
 Taking into account the cultural background and musical preference of the patient or caregiver, the music therapist evaluates the needs of the patient or caregiver and uses methods such as song-writing, singing, music-making, improvisation or movement as a way to achieve these goals.